Treatment Plan

-A recovery-focused program for clients with damaged, sensitized, or over-treated skin – structured to rebuild barrier function before reintroducing active treatments.
+A recovery-focused treatment plan for clients with damaged, sensitized, or over-treated skin – structured to rebuild barrier function before reintroducing active treatments.

 Overview